 Intelligent Provisioning prepares the system for installing original, licensed vendor media and Hewlett Packard Enterprise-branded versions of OS software.
 Intelligent Provisioning also prepares the system to integrate optimized server support software from the Service Pack for ProLiant (SPP).
-SPP is a comprehensive systems software and firmware solution for ProLiant servers, server blades, their enclosures, and HPE Synergy compute modules.
+SPP is a comprehensive systems software and firmware solution for ProLiant servers, server blades, and their enclosures.
+The same solution for HPE Synergy compute modules is now called Synergy Service Pack (SSP).
 These components are preloaded with a basic set of firmware and OS components that are installed along with Intelligent Provisioning.

-HPE ProLiant XL servers do not support operating system installation with Intelligent Provisioning, but they do support the maintenance features.
+HPE Synergy servers do not support OS installation with Intelligent Provisioning, but they do support the maintenance features.
 For more information, see "Performing Maintenance" in the Intelligent Provisioning user guide and online help.